 - Must have a four-year college degree (B.S. or B.A.) in any discipline.

-In advance, you need to begin talking to churches, school, community centers, libraries, local coop locations, etc to determine if they’d be open to having you for two ½ days.
-Then set it up so you’re ready to go with the facility.
+begin talking to churches, school, community centers, libraries, local coop locations, etc to determine if they’d be open to having you for two ½ days.
+Set it up so you’re ready to go with the facility.

 Payment and Incentives: